S

 Avoid it if customer support matters to your business.
 Below the $350/month Premium plan, you are limited to chatbots and email support with widely reported response quality issues.
 If an email campaign breaks on a Friday afternoon, you need a platform that will help you fix it.
 MailerLite and AWeber both offer live chat at a fraction of the price.

 Avoid it if deliverability is a priority.
-A 19.63% year-on-year decline and 77.6% inbox placement rate are not numbers that inspire confidence.
-MailerLite (94.41%), Brevo (89.1%), and ActiveCampaign (94.2% in EmailToolTester) all outperform Mailchimp in independent testing.
+78.35% inbox placement with 20.03% going to spam (EmailDeliverabilityReport) are not numbers that inspire confidence at this price point.
+MailerLite (89.8%), Brevo (89.1%), and ActiveCampaign (94.2% in EmailToolTester) all outperform Mailchimp in independent testing.

 How Mailchimp Compares